starlake-ai/starlake/docs/docs/platform/file.md

 ## Optional

-You may view the relationship between your tables uby generating a graphviz diagram sugin the command below:
+You may view the relationship between your tables by generating a graphviz diagram using the command below:
 ````shell
 $ ./1.data-visualization.sh
 ````